On the Convergence and Calibration of Deep Learning with Differential Privacy: Continuous-time Convergence of DP Gradient Descent

 \subsection{Effect of Noise Addition on Convergence}

-Our first result is easy yet surprising: the gradient flow of a stochastic noisy GD with non-zero noise \eqref{eq:DP_GD_discrete} is the same as that of a deterministic dynamics without the noise \eqref{eq:DP-GD_gradient_flow}.
-Put differently, the noise addition has no effect on the convergence of DP optimizers in the continuous time analysis.
-This is a common phenomenon called \textit{certainty equivalence} in the stochastic control community \cite{chow1975analysis}.
+Our first result is simple yet surprising: the \textit{gradient flow} of a stochastic noisy GD with non-zero noise \eqref{eq:DP_GD_discrete} is the same as that of the \textit{gradient flow} without the noise in \eqref{eq:DP-GD_gradient_flow}.
+Put it differently, the noise addition has no effect on the convergence of DP optimizers in the \textit{limit of continuous time analysis}.
+We note that DP-GD shares some similarity to another noisy gradient method, known as the stochastic gradient Langevin dynamics (SGLD \cite{welling2011bayesian}).
+However, while DP-GD has a noise magnitude proportional to $\eta$ and thus corresponds to a deterministic gradient flow, SGLD has a noise magnitude proportinal to $\sqrt{\eta}$, which is much larger when we let $\eta\to 0$ in the limit, and thus corresponds to a different continuous-time behavior: its gradient flow is a stochastic differential equation driven by a Brownian motion.
+We will extend this comparison to the discrete time in \Cref{sec:bayesian}.